SLVGITHUB/QWEN3_TTS_DVA/README.md

 - Voice-overs of content with a unique voice
 - Remaking of historical speeches

+**Attention!!!
+Reference audio must be in the following format: mono, 44.1kHz, PCM, 16bit**

 ---

 ### 📚 Qwen TTS Batch Generate